 The STARTALK Program is part of a federal initiative to enhance the national capacity for critical language needs.
-STARTALK-LMU’s goals are to offer participating students with experience in discipline-based language instruction, focusing on the Performing with Arts and Music and providing extended Mandarin language learning for young learners.
-LMU maximizes current partnerships with public and charter schools' Mandarin elementary immersion programs.
+LMU’s STARTALK program goals are to offer participating students experiences in discipline-based language instruction, including visual and performing arts and extended Mandarin language learning for young learners.
+To offer this program, LMU-CEEL maximizes partnerships with public and charter schools' Mandarin elementary immersion programs.

-- This program is designed for students who are currently kindergarten, 1st, 2nd, and 3rd grades and who will enter 1st, 2nd, 3rd, and 4th grades in the upcoming academic year.
-Students from any school/district are welcome to participate as long as they meet the registration requirements.
+The STARTALK-LMU Mandarin Student Summer Immersion Program was a grant-funded no-cost Chinese Summer Immersion program designed for students who are currently in kindergarten, 1st, 2nd, and 3rd grades and who will enter 1st, 2nd, 3rd, and 4th grades in the upcoming academic year.
+Students from any school/district participate as long as they meet the registration requirements.

 Pathway 1: Chinese Bilingual Teacher Education

-Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take two pre-service credential courses (continuing Chinese bilingual teacher candidates will also take 2 courses).
-Our twelfth STARTALK grant will provide scholarships for summer and fall tuition.
+Upon acceptance into the School of Education, Chinese-proficient teacher candidates will take the required coursework.
+For thirteen years, our STARTALK grant provided scholarships for scholars.
 To participate in this program, applicants must first be accepted to the LMU School of Education.
-Click here for the LMU Graduate School Application procedure.

 Pathway 2: Certificate in Teaching Mandarin – Professional Development

-Loyola Marymount University (LMU) is offering a professional development certificate in Teaching Chinese in PreK-12 Classroom this summer, beginning April 2019.
-This hybrid (online) program is taught in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language and heritage language programs for the purpose of increasing their instructional skills.
+The Center for Equity for English Learners at Loyola Marymount University (LMU) offers a professional development certificate in Teaching Chinese in PreK-12.
+This hybrid (online) program is taught primarily in Mandarin by experienced and exemplary instructors and is geared specifically for Mandarin speakers and teachers in immersion, bilingual/dual language, and heritage language programs for the purpose of increasing their instructional skills.
 Course content is designed for credentialed teachers and non-credentialed teachers who have intermediate or advanced skills in Mandarin.
-The 12-unit continuing education program of study is offered through a combination of on-site, online, and video-telecast meetings.
+The 12-unit continuing education program of study was offered through a combination of virtual live webinar meetings and online activities.

 - Deepen knowledge and skills in teaching Chinese grammar (Chinese Grammar Pedagogy course);